 Attendees will learn:

 This live presentation of this webinar was approved for 1.8 hours general CLE credit in Missouri and 1.5 hours of general CLE credit in California and Illinois.
 CLE credit in Texas is pending.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 *Please note that this is a 90-minute webinar